scaleway/scaleway-functions-runtimes/README.md

 - Manages Handler's responses based on trigger-type (for example, HTTP requires function handlers to return an HTTP response while CRON jobs do not require any of it).

 **At the moment, we only support the following runtimes** ([see the corresponsing sub-runtimes](./runtimes)):
-- Node.js version 8 and version 10
+- Node.js version 8, version 10 and version 14
 - Python version 2.7 and version 3.7
 - Golang version 1.11+